Chemotherapy for brain cancer

 Chemotherapy drugs enter the bloodstream and reach areas throughout the body.
 A challenge with using chemotherapy for brain cancer is finding drugs that can cross the blood-brain barrier (the natural barrier that protects the brain) to reach tumor cells in the brain.

 Chemotherapy drugs may be administered orally in pill form, or injected into the vein.
 For some types of brain cancer, chemotherapy drugs may be given directly into the cerebrospinal fluid (CSF), either in the brain or spinal column.
-To help with this, our doctors can surgically implant a special reservoir under the scalp.
+To help with this, our doctors may surgically implant a special reservoir under the scalp.
 The reservoir is attached to a tube that leads into a ventricle of the brain where the CSF circulates.

 Local chemotherapy for brain cancer

-Our doctors can also deliver chemotherapy directly to the area of the brain tumor at the time of surgical resection.
+Our doctors may also deliver chemotherapy directly to the area of the brain tumor at the time of surgical resection.
 As we remove all or part of the brain tumor, we’ll place dissolvable Gliadel® wafers (containing the chemotherapy drug carmustine, or BCNU) in the space left by the tumor or near parts of the tumor that can’t be removed.
 The wafers slowly release the chemotherapy over several days.

 Since local chemotherapy is administered as close as possible to the brain tumor at the resection area, rather than systemically, this technique increases the drug concentration at the tumor site while reducing the side effects typically associated with systemic chemotherapy.